Skip to content

 Is It Hard to Get Into Rasmussen University-Kansas?
 Acceptance Rate & Requirements

 Rasmussen University-Kansas, located in Topeka, Kansas, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

 Can I Afford It?